svenhb/GRBL-Plotter/README.md

 A GCode sender for GRBL under windows, using DotNET 4.0 (should also work with Windows XP)
 Written in C# VisualStudio 2015.

+### New in version 1.1.4.0:
+Add import of Eagle Drill file
+Add support of noname USB GamePad
+Add import (and ruler) selection 'mm' / 'inch' in setup
+Comment-out unknown GCode

 ### New in version 1.1.3.0:
 Add feed rate and spindle speed override buttons (GRBL 1.1) to main GUI
 Bug fix in main GUI: no zooming during streaming - disabled background image (perhaps performance in Win-XP is affected)